 Many of us believe artists are the mirrors of society.
 It is my intention that this collection of paintings, currently on the walls at Fabulon, gets us to look at the nature of desire.
 Here’s my exhibition statement:

 This exhibition, “The Quench Project and the mire of desire,” explores how human desire undermines our bliss.
 Anyone with a little experience living on this planet will agree that we are slaves to our desires.
 It is part of the human condition.
 Desire has a way of tricking the human organism.
 Our body tells us if we satisfy this desire or that desire we will be happy.
 So we go about trying to satisfy our never ending list of wants.
 No faster than we satisfy one desire than another takes its place.
 Humans will effectively put themselves into economic servitude in their unrelenting quest for satisfaction.
 It is our human desire which the religious leaders, politicians, ad agencies, loud-mouthed influencers have become expert at controlling, harnessing and exploiting.
 We are controlled by our desires; not the other way around.
 Therefore it follows, if you can appeal to a person’s desires then you can control the person.
-The loudest and most assertive among us rarely have our best interests at heart.
+Unfortunately, the loudest and most assertive among us rarely have our best interests at heart.

 Our desires can be benevolent or malevolent as well as everything in between.
 The desire for youth and beauty, among other ephemeral pursuits, are powerful indeed.
 The desire for fame, success or control usually come at a cost to others.
 So I have included works that point down this slippery slope as well.
-The desire for material things, the transfer of wealth to the most successful, is considered a virtue in a capitalistic society.
+The desire for material things, the transfer of wealth to the most successful, is considered by many a virtue in a capitalistic society.
 While to regulate this activity, to protect the vulnerable, who struggle to provide the labor, is unAmerican.